 The members of the Group Leadership Team participate in the local retirement plans applicable to employees in the country of residence.
 Executives based in Finland participate in the statutory Finnish pension system, as regulated by the Finnish TyEL.
-Refer to "-Pension arrangements of the President and CEO" above.

 Executives based outside Finland participate in arrangements relevant to their location.
 Retirement plans vary by country and include defined benefit, defined contribution and cash balance plans.
 The retirement age for the members of Group Leadership Team varies between 60 and 65.